JamesSchwellenbach/Leetcode-1970/README.md

 Return the last day where it is possible to walk from the top to the bottom by only walking on land cells.

-# My solution
+# Solution O(nlogn)

 Using binary search I reduced the number of days to check if a path across the matrix exists

-canCross() checks if a path exists on a specific day, by adding the first row of tiles that are land to a queue and then popping them off and adding their uncheked neighbors to the queue.
+canCross() checks if a path exists on a specific day, by adding the first row of tiles that are land to a queue and then popping them off and adding their unchecked neighbors to the queue.
 I put the neighbors underneath at the front of the queue and the other neighbors at the end.
 It returns true if a neighbor is both land and on the bottom row, false otherwise.